DelphZ/yolo-img-annotator/README.md

 ## Folder Structure & File Formats

 - **Image Folder:** Place your images here.
-- **classes.txt:** One class name per line.
+- **_darknet.labels:** A file that contains your class names.
+One class name per line.
 Created/updated when you add classes.
 - **Per-image annotation files:** `<image_name>.txt` (same base name as image).
 Each line:

   ```